SamNie2027/SamNie2027/README.md

 The goal of Project ShelterLink is to develop a user-friendly, map-based application to help LGBTQ+ youth locate winter shelters in Boston.

-Technologies: React Native, ExpressJS, NodeJS, JEST
+Technologies: React Native, ExpressJS, DynamoDB, NodeJS, JEST

 <ins>My contributions as a full-stack developer:</ins>